Need Help? Just Ask.

 Being involved in a bicycle accident, regardless of how serious the road traffic accident was, can be a traumatic experience – especially if you have sustained any injuries.
 In cases where you are involved in a bicycle accident that was not your fault, there may be a legal remedy.
 This legal remedy you can seek by way of a bicycle accident claim.

-If a driver of a motor vehicle is injured, they are protected by their insurance companies.
+If a driver of a motor vehicle is involved in an accident, they are somewhat protected by their insurance company.
 A cyclist, on the other hand, may rarely receive the same legal protection, and may often be left to fend for themselves, following an accident on the road that has left them with an injury.
-In cases where another party may have been responsible for your accident, resulting in injury, you may be eligible to make a bicycle accident claim*.
+In cases where another party may have been responsible for your accident, resulting in injury, you may be eligible to make a bicycle accident claim.
 Compensation that is awarded in such cases could help you to cover the cost of medical fees, as well as any potential loss of earnings from time spent out of work.

 The most common bicycle accident claims are: